BenKosSoft/MMCloud/README.txt

 [15/12/2016]: Project step 2 is completed
 	Necessery changes are done to handle download, rename, delete, file list request functionalities

+[28/12/2016]: Project step 2 is completed
+	Necessery changes are done to handle file share and revoke functionalities
 ===================================================================================
 ===================================================================================